Cooperation with Switzerland

-- As a team of researchers you need consumables, equipment and personnel grants to conduct a joint research project combining complementary expertise and relevant scientific input from both sides.
+- As a team of researchers you need consumables, equipment and/or personnel grants to conduct a joint research project combining complementary expertise and relevant scientific input from Flemish and Swiss partners.

-- Within this application round (2019) FWO-SNSF applications are considered as regular FWO research projects.
+- FWO-SNSF applications are considered as regular FWO research projects.
 This means that:

-- Applications in the framework of this LAP procedure with Switzerland are taken into account when calculating the maximum of two projects per application round for which you can act as supervisor-spokesperson or (co-)supervisor.
+- Applications in the framework of this LAP procedure with Switzerland are taken into account when calculating the maximum number of two projects per application round for which you can act as a (co-)supervisor.